An InterviewBit user Siva Teja joins a mobile payments company Boku inspires us by sharing his success journey, read to know more about him.

 5) What do you do when you are not programming?

 What got you interested in it?
-I do a lot, my core interest earlier was to solve algorithmic problems.
+I do a lot, my core inclination earlier was to solve algorithmic problems.
 Took as many related courses as possible while at college.
 Now, I am on a continuous exploration for opportunities where I could apply algorithmic paradigms in a day to day life.
 In other words, in search of arbitrages.
-Other interests include developing trading psychology, read-write fantasy stories, dig into unconventional philosophy or play chess.
-By and large interested to participate in content where emotion is involved.
+Other delights include developing trading psychology, read-write fantasy stories, dig into unconventional philosophy or play chess.
+By and large have always been intrigued to participate in content where emotion is involved.

 6) What are your goals for the future?
 How do you plan to achieve them?

 Having a pre-planned goal and speaking out hasn’t worked for me.
 A concrete plan hasn’t worked too.

 7) What moments, when you’re programming, make you think “Wow, I love my job/field so damn much.”

 The way of approaching a problem.
 (I think this has also helped me for my Interview experience turn out to be a good one.)
 A scale of impact of those problem solutions on real life.
 I do like software design and scalability as they need deeper insights.
 Apart from technical aspects, I love the business aspect too.
 Every damn software out there is built on an open source.
 It’s literally free of cost.
 All you need is a laptop to start a billion dollar company.
 This thought always amazes me.
 On the top of that its a professional degree where not many outside the profession dare to venture.
 This is the reason why VCs believe young computer graduates.
 So it has moat too.